Kai-Ref/Probabilistic_LTSF/README.md

 Let's start by introducing the recommended file structure, then discuss each piece and why it's included.
 Below, files are shown first and folders after denoted with a `/` appended such as `folder/`.

-## Recommended file structure
+## File structure
 ```
 ├── README.md              <- The top-level README for developers using this project
-├── Makefile           <- Makefile with commands like `make data` or `make train`
-├── config.yml         <- Configuration file
 ├── requirements.txt       <- The requirements file for reproducing the environment
 ├── .gitignore             <- Git ignore file
-├── LICENSE
-├── data/
+├── BasicTS/               <- The cloned repository from BasicTS+
-│   ├── raw/           <- The original, immutable data dump
+    ├── baselines/         <- The source code and configs of all models
-│   ├── interim/       <- Intermediate data that has been transformed
-│   └── processed/     <- The final, canonical data sets for modeling
     │
-├── docs/              <- Any descriptors of your data or models
+    ├── basicts/           <- Contains the pipeline
+    │   ├── data/          <- Dataset loaders
+    │   ├── metrics/       <- Evaluation and Training metrics
+    │   ├── runners/       <- Pipeline runners
+    │   ├── scaler/        <- Scalers
+    │   ├── utils/
+    │   └── launcher.py    <- Entry point for training, hpo and testing
     │
-├── models/            <- Trained models (so you don't have to rerun them)
+    ├── examples/          <- Example configs from BasicTS
     │
-├── notebooks/         <- Jupyter notebooks for temporary EDA, exploration, etc.
+    ├── experiments/       <- .py scripts for training, hpo and testing
     │
-├── reports/           <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures/       <- Generated graphics and figures to be used in reporting
+    ├── final_weights/     <- Config files from the best model runs after hpo
+    │   ├── ETTh1/
+    │   └── ETTm1/
     │
-├── results/           <- Saved model outputs and/or metrics
+    ├── hp_tuning/         <- .yaml files for the hyperparameter optimization
+    │   ├── ETTh1/
+    │   └── ETTm1/
     │
-└── src/               <- Source code for use in this project
-    ├── __init__.py    <- Makes src a Python module
+    ├── prob/              <- Added probabilistic heads
     │
-    ├── data/          <- Scripts to download or generate data
+    ├── scripts/           <- Initial scripts to get BasicTS+ project started
-    │   └── make_dataset.py
     │
-    ├── preprocess/    <- Scripts to turn raw data into features for modeling
-    │   └── build_features.py
+    ├── slurm/             <- Slurm scripts used throughout this project
     │
-    ├── model/         <- Scripts to train models and apply models
-    │   ├── predict_model.py
-    │   └── train_model.py
+    ├── tests/             <- Test from BasicTS+
     │
-    ├── evaluate/      <- Scripts to validate and apply the model to data
+    └── tutorial/          <- .md Tutorials from BasicTS+
 │
-    ├── visualization/ <- Scripts to create exploratory and results oriented visualizations
-    │   └── visualize.py
+├── ProbTS/                <- Initally used ProbTS, but switched to BasicTS due to more models/datasets
 │
-    └── common/        <- Scripts shared among other modules
+├── notebooks/             <- Jupyter notebooks used in this project
+    ├── BasicTS/           <- The source code and configs of all models
+    │
+    ├── Final plots/       <- Contains the pipeline
+    │
+    ├── experiments/       <- .py scripts for training, hpo and testing
+    │
+    └── experiments/       <- Config files from the best model runs after hpo
+│
+├── notes/                 <- Generated analysis as HTML, PDF, LaTeX, etc.
+│
+└── figures/               <- Figures used in report
 ```

 ## `READEME.md`